Everton will move to Bramley-Moore Dock next summer

 Everton have struggled to compete on all fronts in recent years, sitting just one point above the relegation zone in the Premier League as things stand.

-Everton Dan Friedkin
+New Everton owner Dan Friedkin

 Dan Friedkin's arrival is seen as the start of a new era at the Merseyside outfit by the Goodison faithful.